|Teaching method||Contact hours|

 Elementary computer skills.

-Software Engineering, Big Data, Agent-Based Modelling for Complex Adaptive Systems, Data Management, Information Systems for Managers and Engineers.
+Software Engineering, Big Data, Agent-Based Modelling for Complex Adaptive Systems, Data Management, Linked Data, Engineering and Management of Information Systems.

 Software plays an important role in many domains.
 Very often, scientists are writing or adapting computer programs to process or analyse their data and present their results in a suitable format (e.g. on the Internet).
 This course does not aim to produce professional programmers, but rather to build understanding of the underlying principles and equip future academics with basic skills to create computer programs for small-scale use.
 The same principles are needed for writing custom code in many simulation, modelling, and engineering tools.

 The programming language Python serves a broad application domain ranging from short scripts to full-blown software systems (e.g. Google uses Python).
 The course gives an introduction to libraries of available components, and how to use these for building your own software.

 Note: The course in period five is only available for the February intake of MSc students from programmes that included our course as a RO.

 After successful completion of this course students are expected to be able to: